Queries๐Ÿ”—

 return self.name

 By default, a Field is able to determine its description based on its reference.
-For example, for a model field, the description is taken from its help_text.
+For example, for a Model field, the description is taken from its help_text.
 If the reference has no description, or you wish to add a different one, you can provide a description in one of two ways:

 1) By setting the description argument.